Pence Says Turkey Has Agreed To Suspend Its Incursion Into Syria

 Since U.S. troops withdrew from northern Syria, Kurdish forces seeking protection have formed an alliance with troops from the Syrian regime.

 The U.S. military has evacuated its main base in northeast Syria, where it trained Kurdish fighters to battle ISIS.
-U.S. military spokesperson Col. Myles Caggins told NPR's Daniel Estrin that as Turkish-backed fighters neared the base, U.S. planes "bombed the base to destroy an ammunition cache and make it harder for the base to be taken over as troops left."
+U.S. military spokesperson Col. Myles Caggins told NPR's Estrin that as Turkish-backed fighters neared the base, U.S. planes "bombed the base to destroy an ammunition cache and make it harder for the base to be taken over as troops left."